 Nigeria, because it is the most populous nation in all Africa and because of its large economy, it known as the “Giant of Africa.”
 But Nigeria is not only large.
 It is also a land of great diversity, containing within itself nearly 500 distinct ethnic groups, each of which generally has its own language and culture.
 The largest groups are the Yoruba, the Igbo, and the Hausa, but even these make up a relatively small percentage of Nigeria’s 180 million people.

-About 60 percent who live in Nigeria are Christians, with most of the rest being Muslims and a very small percentage still holding to African Animistic beliefs.
+About 48.3 percent of people who live in Nigeria are Christians, with 48.9 percent being Muslims and a very small percentage still holding to African Animistic beliefs.
 Christmas is a public holiday in Nigeria, but it is not celebrated much in the northern parts of Nigeria, where the Muslim Hausa live.
 In the southern and central regions, however, almost everyone celebrates it.
 There are some denominations in Nigeria that do not accept December 25th as the true date of Christ’s birth – and indeed it is almost certainly not – but most of these still participate in the celebrations, observing simply the fact that He was born regardless of the day on which He was born.

 In Nigeria, families will gather together on Christmas Eve to throw a party that lasts all night.
 Those who live in the big cities often travel back to small country villages to attend such parties because many of their relatives still live in rural regions that they left years back to find work in the city.
 Older relatives, lick parents and grandparents especially tend to reside in the villages, and it is customary to gather where your ancestors live instead of where your siblings live.